mark-grabowski/blouch-project/README.md

 # Getting Started
 If you are just getting started with blouch I recommend starting with the tutorial vignettes available on the package website.
 Blouch is based on an article currently in review:

 + Grabowski, M (in review).
-Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses (BLOUCH). (arXiv preprint, code on GitHub)
+Bayesian Linear Ornstein-Uhlenbeck models for Comparative Hypotheses (BLOUCH).

 # Install Instructions
 To install the R and Stan functions associated with Blouch from github, first install the package devtools: